 Finally, we recommend three long-term activities:

-- Burst your filter bubble: Some websites and blogs specialized in dictating people what they should read, and what they should avoid on the internet.
-The sole mission is to keep readers in filter bubbles, so that readers repeat ideas and recommendations of such websites and blogs over and over again without understanding use cases, threat models, or many other aspects that are important in the context of information security and privacy.
-Due to this, it is important to get information from many different people and sources.
-Read pros and cons, try to understand how things work, and ask people about reasons for their recommendations.
+- Burst your filter bubble: Some websites specialized in dictating what you should read and avoid on the internet.
+The sole mission is to keep readers in filter bubbles so that readers repeat ideas and recommendations of such websites repeatedly without understanding use cases, threat models, or many other aspects that are important in the context of information security and privacy.
+Due to this, it is vital to get information from many different people and sources.
+Read the pros and cons, understand how things work, and ask people about reasons for their recommendations.

-- Help debunking myths: From time to time, we come across security and privacy myths (see our articles on myths).
+- Help to debunk myths: From time to time, we come across security and privacy myths (see our articles on myths).
 Please help us debunking them to improve everybody’s security and privacy.

-- Tell your friends and family members about information security and privacy: Since many people still think that information security is only related to technology (as in IT security), they are absolutely not interested in this topic.
+- Tell your friends and family members about information security and privacy: Since many people still think that information security is only related to technology (as in IT security), they are not interested in this topic.
 This is perfectly understandable for us.
 No one can be an expert in every domain.
-However, a basic understanding of the most important concepts of information security and privacy are essential for everybody nowadays.
-As a reader of our blog, you are probably part of the minority of people interested in these subjects.
-Therefore, it is important to inform your family members, and friends.
+However, a basic understanding of the most critical concepts of information security and privacy are essential for everybody nowadays.
+As a reader of our website, you are probably part of the minority of people interested in these subjects.
+Therefore, it is essential to inform your family members and friends.
 Tell them about your thoughts about information security and privacy.
 Discuss your ideas.
 You don’t have to give a lecture.

 Cyber hygiene means keeping or improving your level of information security in day-to-day life.
-There are many tips that can be quickly put into practice.
+Many tips can be quickly put into practice.
 Don’t stop here!
-Read other articles on our blog, and get information from other sources.
-Information security and privacy affects everybody nowadays, and it is a shared responsibility.
+Read other articles on our website, and get information from other sources.
+Information security and privacy affect everybody nowadays, and it is a shared responsibility.